 The Arts Council partners with the Princeton University Art Museum to provide free online art-making experiences.
 Weekly classes are taught by artist-instructor Barbara DiLorenzo over Zoom, so participants can join live from home.

-With an emphasis on using soft pastels to blend and create rich colors, each week’s lesson will be inspired by works in the Museum’s collections.
+With an emphasis on drawing with pen or pencil on paper, each week’s lesson will be inspired by works in the Museum’s collections.

 Live sessions are back!
 To access recordings of previous lessons, click here!

 Thursday, February 3 | 8PM

 Drawing a Rhinoceros

 This live art-making class is inspired by Albrecht Dürer’s The Rhinoceros.
 Rendered with linear wizardry, the rich textural detail of Dürer’s rhinoceros inspired countless artistic representations over the next two centuries and was considered a valid image of the animal in German schoolbooks until the 1930s.
 In this session we will draw a rhinoceros in the wild by first looking at the big shapes and then refining those before committing to delicate details.
 Image: Albrecht Dürer (German, 1471–1528), The Rhinoceros, 1515.
 Woodcut.
 Princeton University Art Museum.
 Bequest of Charles A. Ryskamp

 Thursday, February 10 | 8PM